glev1/credit-service/README.md

 Here, you can predict the probability that somebody will experience financial disstress in the next two years.

-The application is Continuos Deployed via AWS App Runner.
-[Acess it here.](https://d5vebxns3y.us-east-2.awsapprunner.com/)
+The application is Continuous Deployed via AWS App Runner.
+You can [access it here.](https://d5vebxns3y.us-east-2.awsapprunner.com/)

 ## Dataset